 In order to travel to Ghana, participants must obtain a valid visa by or before the recommended deadline.
 Visas are necessary for all travel to Ghana.
 Participants should begin applying for a visa immediately after being offered admission into the program as it can take several weeks to acquire the necessary application materials and receive approval.
-We have compiled general information about what each visa processing center offers, however, please note that we do not administer this service.
+We have compiled general information about visa processing however, please note that we do not administer this service.
 Participants are advised to contact their preferred processing center directly with any questions or concerns as policies and procedures can vary between centers.
 If you anticipate any delays in obtaining your visa, please inform Star Service & Study Abroad immediately.
 Star Service & Study Abroad does not offer refunds for denied or late visas.

 How does it work??

 Visas are given in the form of a stamp on one of the pages inside your passport.
 Prospective travelers must gather all necessary materials (including a valid passport) and submit them (by mail or in person) to one of the three visa processing centers listed above.
 Once approved, the processing center will stamp a page in your passport with their nation's seal and the dates that your visa is valid.
 This stamp inside your passport is your visa.
 They will then mail your stamped passport back to you.
-Once you have received a visa stamped inside of your valid passport, you are ready to take off to Ghana!
+Once you have received a visa stamp inside of your valid passport, you are ready to take off to Ghana!

 Who to contact?